What Sleep Is and Why All Kids Need It

 Your Brain Needs Zzzzzs

 Your body and your brain need sleep.
-Though no one is exactly sure what work the brain does when you're sleeping, some scientists think that the brain sorts through and stores information, replaces chemicals, and solves problems while you snooze.
+During sleep, the brain sorts through and stores information, replaces chemicals, and even solves problems while you snooze.

 One more reason to get enough sleep: If you don't, you may not grow as well.
-That's right, researchers believe too little sleep can affect growth and your immune system — which keeps you from getting sick.
+That's right, too little sleep can affect growth and your germ-fighting immune system, which keeps you from getting sick.

 The Stages of Sleep